andreweacott/tado-prometheus-exporter/ONBOARDING.md

 **When to reconsider:** If you have many homes (10+) and scrapes are too slow.

+**5. Circuit Breaker for API Resilience**

+**Why:** Protects against cascading failures when Tado API becomes unreliable.
+Gives the API time to recover instead of hammering it with requests.

+**Trade-off:** Some scrapes will fail completely when circuit is open, but this prevents worse outcomes (prolonged outages, rate limiting, resource exhaustion).

+**Implementation:** Wraps all API calls with `sony/gobreaker` library.
+Transparent to collector logic.

+**6. Metric Validation at Collection Time**

+**Why:** Better to catch bad data early than to corrupt Prometheus time-series.
+Also helps operators spot sensor/API issues.

+**Trade-off:** Slight performance overhead for validation checks, but negligible compared to API latency.

+**Implementation:** Extract → Validate → Record.
+Invalid metrics are skipped with warnings logged.

 ### Non-Obvious Behavior

 **1. Token Path Default Depends on HOME**